ASUS ROG Strix OLED XG27ACDNG Monitor Review

 • Some fringing around text.

 The ASUS XG27ACDNG is amazing for content creation.
 It displays accurate colors before calibration in its dedicated sRGB mode, but calibrating it still results in the best accuracy.
-It also delivers outstanding picture quality thanks to its deep blacks, bright highlights, and vivid colors, so your content looks life-like.
+It also delivers outstanding picture quality thanks to its deep blacks in dark rooms, bright highlights, and vivid colors, so your content looks life-like.
 It even has some neat features to help with productivity, like a USB hub to which you can connect various devices, and a KVM switch.
 However, the main downside is that it risks burn-in with constant exposure to the same static elements over time, which can be problematic if you always have your editing program open.

 Pros